 It comes from the amplest knowledge,

-(As, strange to say, it also comes from extremest simplicity;)
+(As, strange to say, it also comes from extremest simplicity.)

 My faith seems to belong to the nature of things—is imposed, cannot be escaped,

-Can better account for life and what goes with life than the opposite theory—
+Can better account for life and what goes with life than the opposite theory;

 This faith is the antiseptic of the soul,

-Purifying all other ideas and things, it gives endless meaning and purpose and growth to a man or woman,
+It gives endless meaning and purpose and growth to a man or woman,

 And in him or her condenses the drift of all things, the scheme of things,